-Pakistani court convicts three men in politician's murder in London
+Pakistani court convicts three in politician's murder in London

-ISLAMABAD (Reuters) - A Pakistani court on Thursday sentenced three men to life in imprison for their part in the assassination of a Pakistani political leader who was stabbed to death in London in 2010, a government prosecutor said.
+ISLAMABAD/LONDON (Reuters) - A Pakistani court sentenced three men to life in prison on Thursday for their part in the assassination of a Pakistani political leader who was stabbed to death in London in 2010, a government prosecutor said.

+The conviction was hailed as “ground-breaking” by British authorities who aided the trial.

-Imran Farooq, 50, was a founding member of the Muttahida Qaumi Movement (MQM) but had moved to London and had not been active in the party for about two years.
+Imran Farooq, 50, was a founding member of the Muttahida Qaumi Movement (MQM), a Pakistani political party, but had moved to London and had been inactive for about two years.
 He was on his way home from work in north London when he was attacked.

 The three accused were members of the party.
 Their motives were unclear.